NativeScript/nativescript-dev-appium/README.md

 `$ npm install -g appium`

-After installation, you should have a sample test below the `e2e-tests` directory which you can rename of your choice.
-However, if you rename the folder you will have to specify it using `--testfolder=someFolderName` option.
+After installation, you should have a sample test below the `e2e` directory which you can rename of your choice.
+However, if you rename the folder you will have to specify it using `--testfolder someFolderName` option.

 Before running the tests you will have to build your app for the platform on test or both.
 Navigate to your demo app folder from where you will execute the commands that follow.